 ‘Beauty and the Beast’ belongs to the Animal Groom cycle of fairy tales alongside ‘The Frog King’ and ‘Cupid and Psyche’.
-I have always been intrigued by what kind of animal Beast is in this tale and my interest was piqued by images of Beast in the new Disney film in this interview with its star Emma Watson.
-In his twenty first century manifestation he has ram’s horns, a lion’s mane and a wolfish/bearish face.
+I have always been intrigued by what kind of animal Beast is in this tale.
+In his twenty first-century manifestation he has ram’s horns, a lion’s mane and a wolfish/bearish face:

 I am reliably informed that the 1991 Disney animation figures Beast as a buffalo in a reference to Native American culture and the fact there is an animal bridegroom folktale called ‘The Piqued Buffalo Wife’ from that part of the world.